WampaPartyEX/A-Hunter-s-Daedream/README.md

 And if it's too easy or too tough for you? *Simply Balanced* is included.
 There's no shame in adjusting it to your liking.

+### Items & Magic

+A whole host of armors and weapons await, as well as the usual Summermyst enchantments.
+However, to properly emulate the feel of the games and stories *Daedream* is playing off of, *Passive Weapon Enchantment Recharging* has been included, with a configurable recharge timer.
+This allows you to play without feeling the urge to soultrap everything that moves, while still benefitting from the enchantments you either paid for or crafted yourself.

+*Throwing Weapons Lite* will guarantee that you need to stay on your toes 24/7.
+Grenades and oil pots and throwing knives come from the enemy, too, and they're real, real mean.
+Fire is *very definitely* not your friend!

+For magic, several of the usual suspects like Odin have made their way in, but mods like *Shadow Spells*, *Summermyst Spells*, *Witchhunter Spells & Prayers* (with a balancing patch), and *Shinobi Tools* have added a number of new tools for surviving the Nightmare.

 ### Quests

 The obvious highlight of *A Hunter's Daedream* is the Vicn trilogy - VIGILANT, GLENMORIL, and UNSLAAD - and Darkend.
 But those are the ones everyone already knows.